How to watch the Perseid meteor shower hit its August peak

 Originally published Aug.
 6.

-Discuss: Perseid meteor shower 2019: How to watch the fireballs hit their August peak
+Discuss: Perseid meteor shower 2019: How and when to watch the fireballs hit their peak

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.